benyamin-noori/benyamin-noori.github.io/README.md

-This repository is my website hosted on GitHub pages.
-I used [Jekyll Now](https://github.com/jekyll/jekyll) to create this.
+This blog is hosted on GitHub pages.
+I used [Jekyll Now](https://github.com/jekyll/jekyll) to create it.